stouch/docs/getting-started/introduction.md

 Join our growing community on [Directus Slack](https://directus.chat) (1,300+ members) to get an inside peak into what's happening within our organization.
 From community support to seeing where the platform is heading next, it's a great way to get more involved!

+### Directus Locales

+In addition to managing multilingual content, the Directus Admin App itself can also be translated into different langauges.
+Our locales are managed through the [Directus CrowdIn](https://locales.directus.io/), which provides a friendly interface and automatically submits pull-requests to the git repository.

 ### Directus Marketplace

 Coming in early 2019, this will be a library of extensions available for Directus.
 Eventually we plan on opening this up to community submissions and allowing monetization — but initially it will showcase free extensions created by our core team.